Ryan-H-STFC/NR_Analyser/README.md

 or,

-Download this repository into your chosen IDE and run from the NR_Analyser.py file.
+Download this repository into your chosen IDE and run from the 'NR Analyser.py' file.

 ## **Purpose**